kevinweber/lazy-load-for-videos/readme.txt

 = 1.5.3 =
 * New feature: Support for Youtube and Vimeo URLs in tables created with plugin TablePress
+* New feature: With a colour picker the user can choose a colour of the video controls (Vimeo only)
 * Fix: Do NOT update all posts that have an oembedded medium when user activates the plugin anymore

 = 1.5.2 =